 - Moisture content

 Identifying and quantifying which properties correlate with the most efficient performance in a process allows new formulations to be optimised without the significant cost of running samples through the process to assess suitability, making considerable savings in terms of time and raw materials, and minimising wastage due to rejected products.

-The study, in the banner below, shows how the FT4 Powder Rheometer® has identified clear and repeatable differences between the three powder samples in terms of Dynamic and Bulk properties, which correlate well with in-process performance.
+The study, in the banner below, shows how the FT4 Powder Rheometer®, a comprehensive powder characterisation tool, has identified clear and repeatable differences between the three powder samples in terms of Dynamic and Bulk properties, which correlate well with in-process performance.